-IV environments have significantly evolved over the years, offering increasingly sophisticated solutions to visualize complex data.
-One of the earliest systems in this domain is the CAVE (Cave Automatic Virtual Environment) [30], developed by the Electronic Visualization Laboratory (EVL).
+Immersive visualization environments have significantly evolved over the years, offering increasingly sophisticated solutions to visualize complex data.
+One of the earliest systems in this domain is the CAVE (Cave Automatic Virtual Environment) [27], developed by the Electronic Visualization Laboratory (EVL).
 The CAVE, with its cube-shaped design, provides a fully immersive experience where users can interact with 3D visualizations projected onto the walls, ceiling, and floor.
-This pioneering system laid the groundwork for many subsequent developments.
+This pioneering system laid the groundwork for many subsequent developments in IV facilities.

-The Cornea [12], a six-sided facility at King Abdullah University of Science and Technology, and AixCAVE [27], a five-sided facility at RWTH Aachen University, have been constructed with enhanced high-resolution stereoscopic projection.
-Beyond the original CAVE design, StarCAVE [14] took a different approach with its five-sided pentagonal structure, providing a 360° view with stereo projection.
+Subsequently, the Cornea [11], a six-sided facility at King Abdullah University of Science and Technology, and AixCAVE [24], a five-sided facility at RWTH Aachen University have been constructed with enhanced high-resolution stereoscopic projection.
+Beyond the original CAVE design, StarCAVE [13] took a different approach with its five-sided pentagonal structure, providing a 360°view with stereoscopic projection.
 It is particularly effective for geospatial data visualization, allowing users to explore large-scale landscapes and urban environments.
-AlloSphere at the University of California [25] offers a three-story spherical immersive environment.
+AlloSphere at the University of California[22] also diverges from the traditional CAVE by offering a three-story spherical immersive environment.
 It additionally employs spatialized sound, creating a multi-sensory experience.
-This is particularly advantageous for exploring complex scientific phenomena, engaging both visual and auditory senses for more profound insight.
+This environment is particularly advantageous for exploring complex scientific phenomena, engaging both visual and auditory senses for more profound insight.

 The advancements in LCD technology in the early 2000s resulted in the emergence of tiled-display facilities as a more feasible solution for large-scale visualization.
 These facilities, often covering expansive areas, deliver high image quality and resolution with minimal upkeep.
 They allow for the detailed visualization of large datasets while maintaining context, paving the way for new opportunities in collaborative data analysis.
-CAVE2 [17] at EVL utilized LCD technology and constructed a hybrid reality environment composing 72 displays in a cylindrical configuration.
+CAVE2 [16], the next-generation CAVE at EVL, utilized LCD technology and constructed a hybrid reality environment composing 72 displays in a cylindrical configuration.
 It supports 2D and 3D data visualization and is designed for collaborative research, allowing multiple users to engage with the data simultaneously.

-The Reality Deck [36] at Stony Brook University pushed the resolution boundaries by combining 416 displays to offer 1.6 billion pixels.
-This 4-walled, large room-sized facility significantly enhances the sense of immersion and enables 20/20 visual acuity.
-Applications in the Reality Deck can handle extensive data sizes, making it ideal for natural focus+context visual analysis of large data, such as geoscience, astronomy, and biomedical visualization.
-In contrast, DSCVR [42] focused instead on a smaller number of high-resolution displays, attempting to tackle concerns surrounding the scalability, reconfigurability, and accessibility of IV environments.
+The Reality Deck [33] at Stony Brook University pushed the resolution boundaries by combining 416 displays to offer 1.6 billion pixels.
+This 4-walled, room-sized facility significantly enhances the sense of immersion and enables 20/20 visual acuity.
+Applications in the Reality Deck can handle extensive data sizes, making it ideal for with natural focus+context visual analysis of large data, such as geoscience, astronomy, and biomedical visualization.
+In contrast, DSCVR [39] focused instead on a smaller number of high-resolution displays, attempting to tackle concerns surrounding the scalability, reconfigurability, and accesibility of IV environments.
 As such, it demonstrates the utilization of commodity-grade hardware to create a cost-effective hybrid reality environment.

 In re-imagining IV facilities, DataSpace [9] focused its design as a collaborative immersive environment by offering a reconfigurable hybrid reality space.
-The setup comprises moveable displays, augmented reality headsets, and a central interactive table.
-It differentiates itself from its predecessors with a design aimed at spatial reconfigurability, scalability, and equitable access to data.
+The setup comprises moveable high-resolution displays, augmented reality headsets, and a central interactive table.
+It differentiates itself from its predecessors with a design aimed at spatial reconfigurability, scalability, and equitable access to data, envisioning modern hybrid immersive environments.